Zahra Mahmoudjafari, PharmD, Chair

 How You Can Join

-Membership in the Pharmacy SIG is open to any ASBMT member.
-If you would like to join the SIG, you must first be a member of the ASBMT.
-If you are already a member of ASBMT, send an email to email@example.com to join this SIG.
+Membership in the Pharmacy SIG is open to any ASTCT member.
+If you would like to join the SIG, you must first be a member of the ASTCT.
+If you are already a member of ASTCT, send an email to email@example.com to join this SIG.

 Read the Pharmacy SIG charter for more information on the SIG's purpose, membership and committees, including committee composition, selection and responsibilities.